Machine learning as an improved estimator for magnetization curve and spin gap: Method

-In order to find the magnetization curve in the ground state numerically, we evaluate the ground state energy $E(M)$ in each total magnetization subspace with $M=\sum_i S_i^z$.
-The relation between the magnetization and the magnetic field $H$ is given by
+In order to obtain the magnetization curve in the ground state numerically, we first evaluate the ground-state energy $E(M)$ in each total magnetization subspace with $M=\sum_i S_i^z$.
+The relation between the magnetization and the magnetic field, $H$, is given by

-This differentiation has been mostly estimated by the difference $H(M)={E(M)-E(M-1)}$.
-We then plot $M$ against $H(M)$ to obtain a magnetization curve.
-It typically exhibits a stepwise behavior when the system size is small.
-It is very hard to determine the existence of a magnetic plateau from such results.
-The density-matrix renormalization group (DMRG) method is a good choice to increase the system size in low-dimensional systems.
-The differentiation, however, is still performed by the difference in most cases.
-This situation is common in various data analyses performed up to the present.
+We plot $M$ against $H(M)$ to obtain the magnetization curve.
+This differentiation has been estimated by the difference as in $H(M)=E(M)-E(M-1)$, which exhibits a stepwise behavior.
+We cannot determine the existence of a nontrivial magnetic plateau from such results.
+The DMRG method is a good choice to increase the system size in low-dimensional systems, but the differentiation still has been performed by the difference.
+The resolution of the result is limited by the lattice size.
+This situation is common in numerical differentiation in various fields up to the present.
+The B-GK method replaces it by analytic differentiation of the model function.

-In this Letter, we extend the use of the kernel method to the data extrapolations.
-Empowered by the analytic differentiation of the model function, we acquire a useful tool to study the magnetization process precisely in a style completely different from the conventional one.

-{\it Method.} Let us briefly explain the kernel method~\cite{bishop,rinko,harada}.
+Let us briefly explain the Gaussian kernel regression~\cite{bishop,rinko,goodfellow,harada}.
 We try to obtain a model function for data $(x_i, y_i, \delta y_i)$, where $i=1, 2, \cdots ,d$ is the data index, and $\delta y_i$ denotes the error of datum $y_i$, e.g. a Monte Carlo error.
-The point is to use a Gaussian kernel function $K(x_i, x_j)$ for $x_i\ne x_j$ as
+The point is to use the Gaussian kernel function $K(x_i, x_j)$ for $x_i\ne x_j$ of the form